udhos/awk_examples/README.md

     $ echo a b c d | goawk '{ print $1, $NF }'
     a d

-NR is a build-in variable with the number of records read so far.
+NR is a built-in variable with the number of records read so far.

 Prefix each line with its line number: